-Lassana Koné (Côte d'Ivoire, 2009) Lawyer, Forest Peoples' Programme, Côte d'Ivoire
+Programme Director, Greenpeace, South Africa Lassana Koné (Côte d'Ivoire, 2009)

 Our rich natural resources in Africa have long been exploited to the detriment and abuse of our communities and economy with disregard for the sanctity of our inheritance.
 Even in the struggle discourse of economic development, we need to ensure that the rich biodiversity we have inherited is protected for ourselves and for future generations.
 Environmental rights are not just about some abstract forest in the Congo Basin with monkeys and apes; they are as real, close and as essential to you as the air you breathe.